10 house cleaner tax deductions for cleaning businesses

 1. Write off licensing and permits

-Licensing and permits are essential for staying compliant as self-employed individuals and small business owners.
+Licensing and permits are essential for staying compliant and they’re common cleaning business tax deductions.
 Many states or cities may require cleaning businesses to hold specific licenses, primarily if they use commercial-grade cleaning products or handle specific tasks.
 The cost of obtaining and renewing these authorizations is deductible, helping to offset this business expense.

 If you work in multiple locations, check the requirements in each area, as regulations can vary.
 Some municipalities also require specific permits for businesses operating in residential areas, especially if your work involves handling chemicals or specialized equipment.